-This guide has information on tax credit appeals and complaints.
-Find out which tax credit appeal form to use and how to dispute a decision or an overpayment.
+This guide has information on tax credits appeals and complaints procedures.
+Check which tax credit appeal form to use and how to dispute a decision or an overpayment.

-TAX CREDITS APPEAL: There are several different options for handling tax credits disputes and disagreement procedures.
+TAX CREDIT APPEAL: There are several different options for handling tax credits disputes and disagreement procedures.

 If you feel there is a need to pursue action you can choose to: